Mackenzie McKee Is ‘Excited’ For ‘Baby No. 4’ After ‘Teen Mom 2’ Diss Against Briana Dejesus

 A post shared by Mackenzie (Douthit) Mckee (@mackenzietaymckee) on

-Mackenzie McKee recently made headlines after she seemingly took aim at her former co-star, Briana DeJesus, after learning that the pregnant mother had reportedly nabbed the role of the 5th spot on Teen Mom 2 Season 8.
+Mackenzie McKee recently made headlines after she seemingly took aim at her former co-star, Briana DeJesus, after learning that the pregnant mother had reportedly nabbed the role of the fifth spot on Teen Mom 2 Season 8.

 “They interviewed me and Bri two months ago, but chose her,” Mackenzie McKee said last week.
 “I thought, ‘This can’t be true!’
 I was confused.”